nabilatajrin/Private-Repository/README.md

 # Private-Repository
-In this repository I kept some random programs I was using repeatedly sometimes.
+In this repository I kept some random programs often I was using repeatedly.